bmswgnp/RTIMULib-Arduino/README.md

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### December 4 2014 - 2.5.0

+Added the ability to change IMU orientation - see libraries/RTIMULib/RTIMULibDefs.h for more details.
+Also see http://wp.me/p4qcHg-cO for more details of how to use this capability.

+Some minor fixes to IMU drivers.

 ### November 8 2014 - 2.4.0

 Added support for the InvenSense MPU-9250 using the I2C interface.